jbcodeforce/python-code/docs/coding/dev-env.md

 1. create folder on the OS file system, then start `code <created_dir_name>`
 1. Verify Python extensions: The microsoft extension includes debugger and pylance.
 Install also pylint as a linter.
-1. In case of change the Python environment: in footer bar
+1. When needed, change the Python environment: in footer bar on the right side.